tmcw/d3-axis-for-react/README.md

 - **No animation**: d3's axis system supports transitioning.
 This does not: that's out of scope.
 - **TypeScript included**: written in TypeScript, includes types.
+- **Compatible with server-side rendering**: this doesn't use `useEffect` or any
+  hooks: instead of using d3 to create DOM, this uses React.

 ### Translation example: